cohenchris/scripts/README.md

 - Create a file which contains youtube links on separate lines
 - Given the filename as an argument, this script will download each youtube video

+#### `drive-health.sh {test | report}`
+- This script is used for the monitoring of drive health via smartctl (list your drives inside the script)
+- There are two different functions
+   - `test` - run a full smartctl test on the declared drives
+   - `report` - email a comprehensive report on the last executed smartctl job

 #### `dynamic-seedbox.sh`
 - Sends the IP of qbittorrent to MyAnonamouse, which requires the correct IP in order to record ratios.